mavericksy/FuzzyLisp/README.md

-# Fuzzy Lisp
+# Fuzzy Logic

 A fuzzy logic toolkit written in Common Lisp.

-Fuzzy logic is the mathematical model of vagueness.
+Fuzzy logic is the mathematical model of vagueness and uncertainty.